-Of course, sociology has since moved well beyond such simplistic binaries of savage and civilized, but these examples serve to buttress the basic premise of the social disorganization theory – that all societies, in their natural, stable state have mechanisms for internal regulation of human action and behavior, and delinquency occurs when such community-based mechanisms are disturbed or broken.
+Of course, sociology has since moved well beyond such simplistic binaries of savage and civilized, but these examples serve to buttress the basic premise of the social disorganization theory – that all societies, in their natural, stable state, have mechanisms for the internal regulation of human action and behavior, and delinquency occurs when such community-based mechanisms are disturbed or broken.

 4. Hate Crimes and “Lone Wolf” Shooters – The social disorganization theory does not apply to immigrants alone.
 It can equally well be used to explain crimes against immigrants by members of dominant groups.
-Such individuals, isolated from their social groups on account of breakdown of traditional groupings such as family, church, etc., and being unable to cope up with a rapidly changing environment around them, begin to display deviant behavior.
+Such individuals, isolated from their social groups on account of the breakdown of traditional groupings such as family, church, etc., and being unable to cope up with a rapidly changing environment around them, begin to display deviant behavior.
 Think of “lone wolf” shooters who often attack immigrants.

-A famous pop-cultural example would be the character of Travis Bickle played by Robert De Niro in Taxi Driver, who, living an isolated life cut-off from his family and community, and struggling to make sense of the rapidly changing post-Vietnam war American society, begins to harbor delusions of “cleaning up” his neighborhood.
+A famous pop-cultural example would be the character of Travis Bickle played by Robert De Niro in Taxi Driver, who, living an isolated life cut off from his family and community, and struggling to make sense of the rapidly changing post-Vietnam war American society, begins to harbor delusions of “cleaning up” his neighborhood.

 Strengths of Social Disorganization Theory

 1. Grounded in Empiricism – The social disorganization theory was one of the earliest projects that marked the empirical turn in sociology from a theoretical perspective.
 The Polish Peasant in America, for instance, was based on thousands of personal documents, interviews, and case histories, resulting in a 5-volume magnum opus.
-Other University of Chicago projects such as those by Shaw & McKay (1969), and Park & Burgess (1925) too relied on large bodies of empirical data collected over several years, detailed city maps, and voluminous statistics to produce elaborate theoretical models.
+Other University of Chicago projects, such as those by Shaw & McKay (1969), and Park & Burgess (1925) too, relied on large bodies of empirical data collected over several years, detailed city maps, and voluminous statistics to produce elaborate theoretical models.

 2. Durability – In the second decade of the 21st century, the theory has now been around for a little over a century.
-Unlike many other premises of the social and natural sciences, the theory however continues to stay relevant, even though it has been modified and adapted several times from the time of its first formulation.
+Unlike many other premises of the social and natural sciences, the theory, however, continues to stay relevant, even though it has been modified and adapted several times from the time of its first formulation.

 3. Accuracy – Within its limited scope, the mathematical models derived from social disorganization theory worked remarkably well in predicting delinquency.
 For instance, the unit-weighted regression model devised by Ernest Burgess, a founding theorist of the social disorganization theory to predict the parole success rates of convicts is noted as a remarkably accurate model, and one that further found application in fields such as insurance.
-Burgess based his model on assigning scores to convicts on various parameters of their integration with their social environment such as having a job, a family network, etc.
+Burgess based his model on assigning scores to convicts on various parameters of their integration with their social environment, such as having a job, a family network, etc.

 4. Provides Actionable Policy Insights – The theory is useful in drawing our attention to what works and what does not when it comes to tackling crime.
 For instance, by pointing to the roots of delinquency, the theory helps explain why incarceration and the penal justice system are futile in reducing crime.
 Several studies, for instance, Pratt & Cullen (2005) have in fact demonstrated that incarceration is inversely related to crime.
-The theory gives several actionable policy insights such as where to direct public funding to prevent crime ( certain neighborhoods, as depicted by mapping models), how to govern urban cities ( delegating more authority to neighborhood and community-level organizations), and which social values to uphold ( families, as units that can prevent social disorganization).
+The theory gives several actionable policy insights such as where to direct public funding to prevent crime ( certain neighborhoods, as depicted by mapping models), how to govern urban cities ( delegating more authority to the neighborhood and community-level organizations), and which social values to uphold ( families, as units that can prevent social disorganization).